AHSAppDevTeam/Arcadia-High-Mobile-Android/README.md

 # Arcadia-High-Mobile-Android
-Official Github Repository for the Android AHS Mobile App
+The official source code for Arcadia High Mobile (avaliable on Google Play).
+Includes source code for the Android version of the app.
+The purpose of AHS App Dev Team is to drive a culture where students can collaborate to produce application(s) that would revolutionize the way that the community stays connected.